inspektor-gadget/inspektor-gadget/Documentation/install.md

 It's possible to make changes to traceloop and test them on minikube locally without pushing container images to any registry.

-* Make sure the git repositories `traceloop` and `inspektor-gadget` are clone in sibling directories
+* Make sure the git repositories `traceloop` and `inspektor-gadget` are cloned in sibling directories
 * Install Inspektor Gadget on minikube as usual:
 ```
 $ kubectl gadget deploy | kubectl apply -f -